rahul0705/rahul0705.github.io/docs/ci.md

 also packages
 those same files for GitHub Pages.
 Packaging does not publish them.
-The test jobs download `site-build` from this run, and only a successful required gate allows deployment.
+The test jobs download `site-build` from this run, and only successful prerequisites allow deployment.
 There are no downstream rebuilds or artifact mutations.
 This matters because financial-scope values can refresh during a build: separately rebuilding for tests and deployment could validate different content even at the same source revision.

-The `validate` aggregate rejects failed, cancelled, and skipped prerequisites.
-It includes both browser and Lighthouse results, so neither can be used alone as the deployment gate.
-The repository ruleset must require `validate` instead of the previous `build` status when adopting this workflow.
+Deployment directly depends on every source check, unit tests, artifact validation, browser tests, and Lighthouse.
+GitHub's default success condition prevents deployment if any prerequisite fails or is skipped;
+there is no aggregate job.
 Deployment and live smoke checks are intentionally skipped on PRs.

+When adopting this workflow, replace the repository ruleset's old required `build` context with all eleven pre-deployment checks: `format`, `lint-code`, `lint-css`, `lint-markdown`, `spellcheck`, `audit-unused`, `typecheck`, `test-unit`, `build-artifact`, `test-browser`, and `lighthouse`.
+Requiring every check prevents a skipped downstream job from hiding a source failure.
+Browser checks alone do not cover Lighthouse failures.
 New PR commits cancel obsolete PR runs.
 Runs on `main` are serialized instead of cancelling a deployment or its verification when another commit arrives.